High Flow Oxygen Delivery Systems

 Case Study #2

 A 70-year-old patient is admitted to a progressive care unit with a diagnosis of community-acquired pneumonia.
 The patient was initially placed on a 2L nasal cannula.
-Throughout the day, the patient has increased work of breathing and now is on a 4L nasal cannula.
+Throughout the day, the patient has increased breathing work and is now on a 4L nasal cannula.
 The patient’s vitals are T 37.8C, HR 110, RR 28, BP 110/68, O2 sat 88%.
 The patient has a course cough with thick yellow secretions.
-The nurse notes the patient cannot complete sentences due to shortness of breath.
+The nurse notes that the patient cannot complete sentences due to shortness of breath.
 The patient cannot transfer to the bedside commode without shortness of breath.
 The nurse notifies the provider and the respiratory therapist.

 Ask yourself...